astra-sim/astra-sim/README.md

   --system-configuration=./inputs/system/Switch.json \
   --network-configuration=./inputs/network/analytical/Switch.yml \
   --remote-memory-configuration=./inputs/remote_memory/analytical/no_memory_expansion.json

+# Similarly, for ns3, run the previous command while only changing the workload.
 ```

 Upon completion, ASTRA-sim will display the number of cycles it took to run the simulation.